dijital6/redhat-satellite-quickstart/README.md

-Red Hat Satellite 6 Day Two Ops
+Red Hat Satellite 6 Quick Start
 ===============================

-:warning: Work in progress.
+This role will configure your Satellite server using the foreman-ansible-modules.
+It models the [10 Steps to Build an SOE: How Red Hat Satellite 6 Supports Setting up a Standard Operating Environment](https://access.redhat.com/articles/1585273).

-This role configures your Satellite:
+This role does the following:

- - Create organizations
+ - Create your organization(s)
- - Uploads manifest
+ - Adds a manfiest to the organization
  - Creates locations
- - Create sync plans
+ - Create a sync plans
- - Create contentveiws
+ - Create content veiws
- - Enables products
+ - Enables Red Hat products
  - Create life cycle environments

-It's base on work I started here [my-satellite-post-config](https://github.com/flyemsafe/my-satellite-post-config)

-A goal of this role is quickly setup Satellite for Day-2 operations leveraging the foreman-ansible-modules.
-This role will model the [10 Steps to Build an SOE: How Red Hat Satellite 6 Supports Setting up a Standard Operating Environment](https://access.redhat.com/articles/1585273).

 Products and Content Views
 --------------------------